microsoft/EdgeML/README.md

   The code can be made to work with other math libraries with a few modifications.

 ### Building
-After cloning this reposirory, set compiler and flags appropriately in `config.mk` and do:
+After cloning this repository, set compiler and flags appropriately in `config.mk` and do:

 ```bash
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<MKL_PATH>:<EDGEML_ROOT>